SystemSpace/Compendium/compendium.rst

    You'll also be able to access Infinity and most other things.

    Technically you don't need food or drink there but yes there are things.

+   Transferring to the waiting room is the hardest part of the transfer.
+From there on it's easy because you're no longer in a closed System.

 What is our goal, as of now?
   Collect as much knowledge as possible for LFE!

+Does the upgrade of Systemspace to Systemspace 2 still occur on July 1st, 2017 even though the unlink date has changed?
+  No, the upgrade is at the unlink.

+What about the force bond?
+  The force bond is applied upon registration.

 Tsuki, the Representative
 -------------------------